Casa Hacienda San Jose Hotel Review

 Price Range – Casa Hacienda San Jose

 We paid $150 US a night for a suite which comfortably accommodated 2 adults and 2 kids.
+Check here for current prices to stay at Casa Hacienda San Jose.

-Interested In Travelling to Peru With Kids?
+Interested In Traveling To Peru With Kids?

-We are working on a Peru destination guide that is jam packed with useful information.
+Check out our Peru destination guide that is jam packed with useful information.
 If you are visiting the South Coast of Peru its likely that you will also need to visit Lima, and these posts will be useful:

 Like This>> Pin it Now>>Casa Hacienda San Jose – Hotel Review